 Wherever you live, chances are pretty good that you’ve seen a community cat – you just might have mistaken it as a neighbor’s indoor/outdoor pet.
 If you’ve ever tried to interact with a feline who is unfamiliar to you, only to have him run away, instead of circling your feet and asking for food, he’s probably a community cat.

 What are Community Cats?

-A community cat is an un-owned cat who lives outdoors- typically in a colony.
-These cats may be completely feral- meaning that they were born in the wild, and have had little or no human contact, or might have been owned at some point, but were abandoned or lost, and have adapted to living outside.
+A community cat is an un-owned cat who lives outdoors – typically in a colony.
+These cats may be completely feral, meaning that they were born in the wild.
+They have had little or no human contact, or might have been owned at some point, but were abandoned or lost, and have adapted to living outside.

 While they may avoid human interaction, community cats will always seek food and shelter.
 You may find them under cars, bushes, or porches.
 If you notice community cats in your area, there are a few things you can do to help keep them safe:

-- Provide water and food regularly, especially during the summer months
+- Provide water and food regularly, especially during abnormally hot or cold months

 - Reach out to a local organization about TNR services in your area

 - Check out our guide to caring for community cats in cold winter months

 Trap-Neuter-Release or TNR is widely used throughout the country as a humane and safe way to trap community cats, provide spay/neuter surgeries, rabies vaccinations, and then release them back into the wild.